 - Talk to any user regardless of whether he uses the Windows, Mac, Linux, iPhone, iPad or Android tablet version.

 Is it worth downloading the application?
 Yes, definitely.
-If we take into account how many users are on Skype, we're talking about over 300 million people to chat to (at least according to Microsoft's figures).
+If we take into account how many users are on Skype, we're talking about over 300 million people to chat with (at least according to Microsoft's figures).

 Hardly any apps shorten distances between people as much as this one.